Biden picks Regan for EPA nominee, Haaland for interior head

-President-elect Joe Biden says he had chosen North Carolina regulator Michael S. Regan as his nominee to lead the Environmental Protection Agency and New Mexico Rep. Deb Haaland as his pick for interior secretary.
+President-elect Joe Biden announced Thursday that he had chosen North Carolina regulator Michael S. Regan as his nominee to lead the Environmental Protection Agency and New Mexico Rep. Deb Haaland as his pick for interior secretary.

 The picks also help Biden fulfill his promise to put together a Cabinet that reflects the diversity of America.
 Regan is Black, while Haaland would be the first Native American Cabinet member in U.S. history.
 Biden will introduce Regan, Haaland and other newly named nominees at an event Saturday.